gleechi/gleechi.github.io/pages/0.14.0/unity/unity_component_vgbakingclient.md

 ### Step 1: Authentication

 After signing up to the Cloud Baking Service, you should have received credentials (email address and password).
-After entering them once, your credentials will be stored in a file called vg_cabvg_settings.json in your project folder, so you won't have to re-enter them all the time.
+After entering them once, your credentials will be stored in your Unity registry, so you won't have to re-enter them all the time.

 Check if your credentials are valid by clicking "Verify credentials".
-If successful, a window will appear telling you "Logged in successfully".

 ### Step 2: Preparation

 {% include image.html file="unity/unity_vg_baking_client_prepare_project.png" alt="VG Baking Client Prepare Project in Unity." caption="VG_BakingClient Prepare Project in Unity." %}

-Preparation step is to create input files needed by the Baking Service.
+The preparation step is to create input files needed by the Baking Service.
 Since these input files can also be used for debugging purposes we refer them to "[Debug Files](debug_files.0.14.0.html#debug-files-content)".

 To prepare project, click _Prepare project_ button in baking client window, and a separate window "Prepare project" shown in above image will pop up.
 Follow the instruction to prepare the baking input files:
 1. At the begining of preparing project, if the listed number of scenes, hand models or objects is non-zero, please click _Clear_ button to clear all so to prevent outdated data from polluting your baking result.